Ju0x/discord-voicemessage-moderation/README.md

 You should set a language in the "language" field (format: en, de, pl) to get better results

 To get started you need to get your bot token on the discord developer site, and just add badwords to the list.
-If you want to use non-latin letters, than you must add them yourself in main.py to `valid_chars`
+If you want to use non-latin letters, then you must add them yourself in main.py to `valid_chars`